-If you are interested in a Young Adult Driver (YA) program for a college or university, please contact Ms. Katie Fallon at kfallon@gohs.ga.gov.
+If you are interested in a Students Against Destructive Decisions (SADD) for a high school or Young Adult Driver (YA) project for a college or university, please contact Ms. Gina Alias at ralias@gohs.ga.gov

 Program Parameters

 For detailed information on completing the referenced program guidelines, applicants must complete each section in the grant management system.
 All proposals must include the following information: